beryxz/NierChipHelper/README.md

 - Chips picked up, bought, or resulting from a fusion; will be marked as "New" to distinguish them.
 - **Auto-Delete useless chips**: When this feature is active, if a picked or bought chip is not worth keeping based on the guide above, it won't be picked up.
 - **OSD**: When active, shows the chips count in the top left part of the screen.

+### Tips

+Chips can be sorted clicking on the columns header cells.
+Multi-column sorting is also supported, shift-click on the column header instead of using a normal click, to use it.

+For instance, a useful sorting order could be:

+1. Chips' Name
+2. Level
+3. Weight

 ## How to build